paritytech/polkadot-sdk/substrate/frame/multisig-stateful/README.md

 ## Future Work

-* [ ] Reserve funds for all operations and refund them when it's finished.
-* [ ] Implement call filters.
-This will allow multisig accounts to only accept certain calls.
 * [ ] Batch proposals.
 The ability to batch multiple calls into one proposal.
+* [ ] Batch addition/removal of owners.
 * [ ] Add expiry to proposals.
 After a certain time, proposals will not accept any more approvals or executions and will be deleted.
-* [ ] Add extra identifier other than call_hash to proposals.
+* [ ] Add extra identifier other than call_hash to proposals (e.g. nonce).
 This will allow same call to be proposed multiple times and be in pending state.
+* [ ] Implement call filters.
+This will allow multisig accounts to only accept certain calls.

 License: Apache-2.0